-Every mammal’s tail is an extension of their spine.
-Tails consist of a long column of tiny bones called vertebrae.
-A cat has around twenty of these bones inside his furry tail.
+Every mammal’s tail is an extension of his spine and consists of a long column of tiny bones called vertebrae.

-Cats are masters of climbing and walking along impossibly narrow fence tops and branches.
-And like kangaroos, monkeys and many other animals, cats use their tails to help them balance.
-The way the tail bones are connected and the structure of the muscles that wrap around them are what gives the tail its ability to bend and curve.
+The way the bones are connected, and the structure of the muscles that wrap around the bony column, are what gives the tail it’s ability to bend and curve.

 - Wagging or lashing tail